Kroppeb/AdventOfCodeSolutions/src/Reflection 2021.md

     so that I don't have to alt tab to bash to run it
 * [ ] The current way of io and stuff hurts Copilot, look into a better way of io.

+## Day 3
+Intellij managed to hurt a lot today again, due to the input files of last year still being in the output directory.
+They have been cleared
+* Should've used `getDigitLines()` instead of `getLines()`
+* [ ] make checklist for things to do before the contest